epiglottis-cartilage/multi3/readme.md

 You can config your PC to use static ip addr and assign lots of adders, or you can just buy many adaptors.

-Excuse `ifconfig` (Unix) or `ipconfig` (Win) to list all your ip adders.
+Exec `ifconfig` or `ipconfig`  to list all your ip adders.

 Then edit `multi3.toml` and list then at the `pool`.

 Use `cargo run --release` to compile and run the program.
 Or you can start executable at the same directory with `multi3.toml`.

-Don't forget manually setup system proxy.
+Don't forget *manually* setup system proxy.

-Finally don't forget manually setup system proxy server.
+## TLS
+It is suspected of intentionally blocking some connections; therefore, a possible solution is to establish multiple connections each time and then select the one that responds fastest.

+To use this feature, you need to specify the `tls` field in the configuration file to be greater than 1.

+And you need to install the root-certificates in the `cert` folder.